hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 The `FindAllMarkers()` function has **three important arguments** which provide thresholds for determining whether a gene is a marker:

-- `logfc.threshold`: minimum log2 foldchange for average expression of gene in cluster relative to the average expression in all other clusters combined.
+- `logfc.threshold`: minimum log fold change (natural log) for average expression of gene in cluster relative to the average expression in all other clusters combined.
 Default is 0.25.
 	- **Cons:**
-		- could miss those cell markers that are expressed in a small fraction of cells within the cluster of interest, but not in the other clusters, if the average log2FC doesn't meet the threshold
+		- could miss those cell markers that are expressed in a small fraction of cells within the cluster of interest, but not in the other clusters, if the average logfc doesn't meet the threshold
 		- could return a lot of metabolic/ribosomal genes due to slight differences in metabolic output by different cell types, which are not as useful to distinguish cell type identities
 - `min.diff.pct`: minimum percent difference between the percent of cells expressing the gene in the cluster and the percent of cells expressing gene in all other clusters combined.
 	- **Cons:** could miss those cell markers that are expressed in all cells, but are highly up-regulated in this specific cell type